GunZ: The Duel

-GunZ: The Duel (건즈 온라인), or simply GunZ, was an online third-person shooting game, created by South Korean-based MAIET Entertainment.
+GunZ: The Duel (건즈 온라인), or simply GunZ, is an online third-person shooting game, originally created by South Korean-based MAIET Entertainment and currently owned by MasangSoft.

-It was free-to-play, with a microtransaction business model for purchasing premium in-game items.
-The game allowed players to perform exaggerated, gravity-defying action moves, including wall running, stunning, tumbling, and blocking bullets with swords, in the style of action films and anime.
+It is free-to-play, with a microtransaction business model for purchasing premium in-game items.
+The game allows players to perform exaggerated, gravity-defying action moves, including wall running, stunning, tumbling, and blocking bullets with swords, in the style of action films and anime.

 Gameplay

 In Quest mode, players, in a group of up to 4 members, went through parts of a map for a certain number of stages, which were determined by the quest level.
 In each stage, players were required to kill 18 to 44 creatures, and the game ended when every member of the player team died or completed all of the stages.
 Quests could take place in the Prison, Mansion, or Dungeon map.

 Players could make the quests tougher and more profitable by using special quest items to increase the quest level that could be bought from the in-game store or obtained during a quest.
 Quest items in-game were stored in glowing chests that spawned where the monster that it came from died; certain items could have been dropped depending on the monster killed.
 Players ran through these to obtain an item randomly selected from the possibilities of that monster.
 The items obtained depended on the monster that the chest came from.
 By sacrificing certain items in combination, players could enter a boss quest.
 Boss items were obtained through pages and other boss quests, and pages were obtained through the in-game shop.
 The quest system was designed to reduce the amount of time needed to prepare for boss raids that are typical in many other online games.